isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 **Enhancements**

-- When working with Oncogrid, OncoPrint, or a SeqPeek plot on a workbook you will receive an automatic list of genes ready for analysis.
+- When working with Oncogrid, OncoPrint, or a SeqPeek plot on a workbook, you will receive an automated list of genes ready for analysis.
-- When on a workbook additional text has been added to guide the user to select edit plot settings to select a gene/miRNA/variable filter and cohort to used in analysis selected.
+- When on an additional workbook, text has been added to guide the user to select edit plot settings to choose a gene/miRNA/variable filter and cohort to used in the selected analysis.
 - The Workbook comments section has been reformatted to better align with analysis displayed.
-- On the cohort creation - filter page the filters have been updated in the left filter panel to specify the count type displayed (samples).
+- On the cohort creation - filter page, the filters have been updated in the left filter panel to specify the count type displayed (samples).

 **Bug Fixes**

-- Clicking on a legend entry to toggle display of the data points on a scatter or violin plot will now work correctly, even if the legend text has a space.
+- Clicking on a legend entry to toggle the display of the data points on a scatter or violin plot will now work correctly, even if the legend text has a space.
 - Plotting with sample type filter on a workbook will now display counts correctly.
 - When working with the color by feature on either a Scatter plot or a Violin plot, the numerical values are now displayed as a color-gradient legend.
 - When using a workbook with OncoGrid analysis you are now able to plot using genomic build hg19.